DynamicsAndNeuralSystems/catch22/README.md

 - [pycatch22](https://github.com/DynamicsAndNeuralSystems/pycatch22) (python) `pip install pycatch22`
 - [Catch22.jl](https://github.com/brendanjohnharris/Catch22.jl) (Julia) `Pkg.add("Catch22")`

-You can also use the C-compiled features directly, or in Matlab, following the [detailed installation instructions on the wiki](https://time-series-features.gitbook.io/catch22/matlab#installation).
+You can also use the C-compiled features directly, or in Matlab, following the [detailed installation instructions in the documentation](https://time-series-features.gitbook.io/catch22/).

 ## Acknowledgement :+1: